Kryvchenko/OrangeHRM/README.md

 - clone this repository
 - Install all dependencies for this project with "npm install"
+- Testing environment is set to "qa", to change it navigate to package.json, and add desired enviroment to the test script "test": "ENV=qa|prod|dev npx wdio run ./wdio.conf.js".

 ## Running test

 Code snippets were implemented to make commands shorter and easier to type.
 Works in the same way from the IDE and the terminal.